How to tenderize skirt steak?

 Best Ingredients for a Tenderizing Marinade

-Creating an effective marinade involves balancing ingredients that tenderize the meat with those that enhance its flavor.
-Here are key components for a tenderizing marinade:
+Creating an effective marinade is essential for tenderizing skirt steak, as it balances ingredients that break down tough muscle fibers while enhancing flavor.
+Here are key components for a skirt steak tenderizing marinade:

 1. Acids: Break down proteins and connective tissues.
 Examples include: